EranAAA/EranAAA/README.md

    <h1 align="left">Hi, I'm Eran Avichzer</h1>
-   <h3 align="left">I am a Junior Full-Stack Developer with knowledge and experience writing SPA using the latest web technologies
+   <h3 align="left">I am a Junior Full-Stack Developer with knowledge and experience in writing SPA using the latest web technologies.
-   <span style="text-decoration:underline">and I am looking for my first job.</span>
-      <br><br>
-      After 7 years as a Data Analyst in various positions I decided to pursue my dream, and graduated the Coding Academy bootcamp in 4 intensive months of 12 hours daily coding.
+After 7 years as a Data Analyst in various positions I decided to pursue my dream and graduated the Coding Academy bootcamp.
+Now,
+I am volunteering as a junior full stack developer at "Junex" and working in a part-time job as full- Stack developer at Manteca.AI. looking for a position in a company with an interesting product.
+I'm eager to contribute to the success of that company while learning and improving my developing skills.
    </h3>
    <p align="left"> <img src="https://komarev.com/ghpvc/?username=eranaaa&label=Profile%20views&color=0e75b6&style=flat"
          alt="eranaaa" /> </p>